zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### First, FirstOrDefault

-The First and FirstOrDefault methods can be used directly on a `IQueryable` or `IQueryable<T>` like this:
+The First and FirstOrDefault methods can be used directly on an `IQueryable` or `IQueryable<T>` like this:

 ```csharp
 var first = context.Customers.First("c => c.City == \"Paris\"");